Research master's programmes

 A research master’s programme takes two years and consists of coursework, which will provide you with up-to-the-minute knowledge of your chosen research field and of research methods.

-The Graduate School of Business and Economics offers two research Master's programmes:
+The Graduate School of Business and Economics offers two Research Master's programmes:

 Research master’s programmes are structured to develop your theoretical and quantitative skills – essential to many professions in business and economics.
-They consist of core courses, training in research skills and a choice of specialisation in your second year, resulting in a master’s thesis.
+They consist of core courses, training in research skills and a choice of specialisation courses in your second year, resulting in a master’s thesis.